seynard/pool2geno/README.md

 In such system the colony is a group of individuals performing different 'tasks', workers are diploid and originate genetically for 1/2 from the queen and 1/2 from a male, coming itself from a pool of males having inseminated the queen; males are haploid and thus are direct representation of 1/2 of the queen genetics, as gametes.
 Traits are in general measured at the colony level.
 The pipeline combines
-i) an estimation of the genetic ancestry, colony per colony, ii) the grouping of colonies based on ther ancestries to homogeneous populations and iii) the reconstruction of honeybee queen genotypes within homogeneous groups, all using pool sequencing data as an input.
+i) an estimation of the genetic ancestry, colony per colony, (AM) ii) the grouping of colonies based on ther ancestries to homogeneous populations and iii) the reconstruction of honeybee queen genotypes within homogeneous groups, all using pool sequencing data as an input (HPM)
 The pipeline was tested on
 Simulations: where queen genotypes, allele frequencies in the drone pool are drawn from Dirichlet distributions in which sub-species are in specific proportions.
 With these simulations we tested the impact of depth, population composition in sub-species and model fit.
 Simulations from real data: where males from a diversity panel (Wragg et al. 2021) were combined to create a 'queen' and a pool of drones and for which offspring were drawn from.
 Using real data it is possible to simulate expected linkage disequilibrium and thus test our models for this parameters.